Gerald Tsai: Personal life

 Tsai was married four times and had three children, including Christopher Tsai, founder of Tsai Capital.

 In 1969, he divorced his first wife, Loretta Young and almost immediately remarried.
 His first two marriages each lasted 17 years.

 In 1987, Tsai married Cynthia Ann Ekberg, the then vice president of Kidder Peabody & Company in San Diego.
 Ekberg is the daughter of Kathleen Culver of Western Springs, Ill., and Gerald Von Ekberg of Coronado.
 Her father is the president of the Barron Capital Corporation, financial consultants in San Diego.
 He divorced his third wife, Nancy Raeburn, in 2006.

 In 2006, Tsai was engaged to Sharon Bush, the former wife of businessman Neil Bush (President George W. Bush's brother).
 The marriage was called off in 2008 after a high-profile breakup that resulted in a legal battle over an 11-carat-canary-diamond ring.
 The New York Times and CBS News reported that the investor sued Ms. Bush in Manhattan Supreme Court after she refused to return the ring.

 Death

-Tsai died of multiple organ failure in New York City on July 9, 2008.
+Tsai died of multiple organ failure in Manhattan, New York City on July 9, 2008 at the age of 79, according to his son, Christopher Tsai.